Pricing Engine Overview & Pricing Models

 6.1.
 What is repricing?

-Repricing recalculates pricing for a virtual ticket after pricing configurations change.
+Repricing recalculates pricing for a ticket after pricing configurations change.

 Examples: